arcaraynier/mark_plane/README.md

 feb 8 ,2025

 Feb 9, 2025.
-I want to become a great communicator to because im timid.
+I want to become a great communicator to express my ideas.

+Feb 13, 2025 - I want to become a great public speaker.